brownsarahm/instructor-training/_episodes/09-eia.md

 it *is* possible to get a good working structure in place without any knowledge of what specific disabilities people might have.
 Having some accommodations prepared also demonstrates care, helping learners to trust that additional requests are likely to be well received.
+This in turn increases the likelihood that learners will request what they need.

 If you are playing the host role (or part of it), note that our [host template][handbook-host-template] includes an inquiry regarding accessibility needs.
 However, be aware that **many